rickpage/rpc-django-oshift/README.md

 In the works:
 + Auth:
-++Rate Limiting (via django rest if easiest) ++Permissions, Groups (not yet, for now use createsuperuser for admin accounts) ++Messaging system - demonstrates use of Groups
+++Rate Limiting (via django rest if easiest)

+++Messaging system - demonstrates use of Groups

 + User Management features